 Whether you are developing a simple or complex trading system, backtesting can help you identify the strengths and weaknesses of your trading strategy.
 In turn, this will allow you to optimize its performance.
 Both novice and savvy traders use backtesting to gain confidence in their trading strategy before venturing into real-time trading with real money.

 OneUp Trader provides traders who have already gone through backtesting their trading strategy and have developed an effective trading method the unique opportunity to undergo an evaluation process with the sole aim of becoming fully funded traders.
-You can click here to learn more about this.
+Learn more about how OneUp Trader’s process works.